History of quantum mechanics: Quantization of matter: the Bohr model of the atom

 where B is a constant Balmer determined is equal to 364.56 nm.

-In 1888 Johannes Rydberg generalized and greatly increased the explanatory utility of Balmer's formula.
+In 1888, Johannes Rydberg generalized and greatly increased the explanatory utility of Balmer's formula.
 He predicted that λ is related to two integers n and m according to what is now known as the Rydberg formula:

 where R is the Rydberg constant, equal to 0.0110 nm−1, and n must be greater than m.

-Rydberg's formula accounts for the four visible wavelengths of hydrogen by setting m = 2 and n = 3, 4, 5, 6.
+The Rydberg formula accounts for the four visible wavelengths of hydrogen by setting m = 2 and n = 3, 4, 5, 6.
 It also predicts additional wavelengths in the emission spectrum: for m = 1 and for n > 1, the emission spectrum should contain certain ultraviolet wavelengths, and for m = 3 and n > 3, it should also contain certain infrared wavelengths.
 Experimental observation of these wavelengths came two decades later: in 1908 Louis Paschen found some of the predicted infrared wavelengths, and in 1914 Theodore Lyman found some of the predicted ultraviolet wavelengths.

-Both Balmer and Rydberg's formulas involve integers: in modern terms, they imply that some property of the atom is quantized.
+Both Balmer's formula and the Rydberg formula involve integers: in modern terms, they imply that some property of the atom is quantized.
 Understanding exactly what this property was, and why it was quantized, was a major part of the development of quantum mechanics, as shown in the rest of this article.

+In 1913, H. M. Hansen asked Niels Bohr about Balmer's formula.
+Bohr recalled that "As soon as I saw Balmer's formula, the whole thing was immediately clear to me."
+In "On the Constitution of Atoms and Molecules", he proposed a new model of the atom that included quantized electron orbits.
+In the Bohr model, the hydrogen atom is pictured as a heavy, positively charged nucleus orbited by a light, negatively charged electron.
+The electron can only exist in certain, discretely separated orbits, labeled by their angular momentum, which is restricted to be an integer multiple of the reduced Planck constant.
+The electron moves to a higher or lower orbital by absorbing or emitting a photon of corresponding frequency.